We are supporting national research dedicated to understanding coronavirus (COVID-19) and improving the outcome for patients.

 We are also working with the Scottish National Blood Transfusion Service to establish further contingency for each other.

 This is a great example of how we have worked with other UK healthcare organisations to make rapid progress in an emergency.
-We are experts at testing blood, and by reorganising and absorbing additional work, we have enabled the loan of two high-throughput analysers to PHE to test healthcare workers for COVID-19 and return them safely to front-line work as soon as possible.

-NHSBT Associate Director for Manufacturing Development
+NHSBT Associate Director for Technical and Scientific Development

 Cell therapy trial (REALIST COVID-19)